-In the high tide and low tide chart, we can see that the low tide was at 3:04 am and the next high tide will be at 12:30 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 2:11 am and the next high tide will be at 12:30 pm.
 The first low tide was at 8:00 am and the next low tide will be at 7:01 pm.

-The lunar phase is a First Quarter Moon.
-Today we have 12 hours and 30 minutes of sun.
-The solar transit is at 12:25 pm and the length of time the moon will be visible will be 10 hours and 48 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 10 hours and 52 minutes of sun.
+The solar transit is at 12:23 pm and the length of time the moon will be visible will be 11 hours and 38 minutes.

-The tidal coefficient today is 47, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient drops to 46 to end the day with a tidal coefficient of 48.
-The tide heights today are 2.0 ft, 1.0 ft, 1.3 ft and 1.6 ft.
+The tidal coefficient today is 66 (average).
+At noon the tidal coefficient increases to 71 to end the day with a tidal coefficient of 76.
+The tide heights today are 2.0 ft, 1.0 ft, 1.3 ft and 0.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Lahaina which is of 2.6 ft and a minimum height of -0.7 ft.

-The solunar fishing calendar in Lahaina tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Lahaina tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: